coady/graphique/README.md

   """number of rows"""
   length: Long!

-  """column names"""
-  names: [String!]!

   """fields for each column"""
   columns: Columns!

   """
   Return column of any type by name.
-          This is typically only needed for aliased columns added by `apply` or `Groups.aggregate`.
+          This is typically only needed for aliased columns added by `apply` or `aggregate`.
           If the column is in the schema, `columns` can be used instead.
   """
   column(name: String!): Column!